openkruise/kruise/docs/README.md

 ## Workloads

-- [Advanced StatefulSet](./concepts/astatefulset/README.md): An enhanced version of default [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) with extra functionalities such as `inplace-update`.
+- [Advanced StatefulSet](./concepts/astatefulset/README.md): An enhanced version of default [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) with extra functionalities such as `inplace-update`, `pasue` and `MaxUnavailable`.
 - [BroadcastJob](./concepts/broadcastJob/README.md): A job that runs pods to completion across all the nodes in the cluster.
-- [SidecarSet](./concepts/sidecarSet/README.md): A controller that injects sidecar container into the pod spec based on selectors
+- [SidecarSet](./concepts/sidecarSet/README.md): A controller that injects sidecar containers into the Pod spec based on selectors and also be able to upgrade the sidecar containers.

 ## Benefits